This guideline has been updated by section, with a date stamp for each section.

 Clinicians should seek expert consultation for interpretation of genotypes.
 (III)

 Resistance testing should be performed 1) at baseline in the setting of acute infection, regardless of whether ART is being initiated (genotypic testing); 2) prior to initiating treatment in ART-naïve patients to determine whether they are infected with drug-resistant virus (genotypic testing); and 3) in patients experiencing virologic failure or incomplete viral suppression while receiving ART (genotypic and/or phenotypic testing).
 Most currently available assays require a viral load level of >500 to 1000 copies/mL for detection.
-For more information regarding resistance testing, refer to the section HIV Resistance Assays in Antiretroviral Therapy.
+For more information regarding resistance testing, refer to Section VI.
+B. HIV Resistance Assays in Antiretroviral Therapy.

 C. Tuberculosis Evaluation

 Clinicians should obtain a TST (tuberculin skin test, commonly known as PPD) or other FDA-approved test for diagnosis of latent tuberculosis infection, unless the patient has previously tested positive or has had previously documented TB.
 (I)

 After active tuberculosis has been excluded, clinicians should prescribe TB prophylaxis when a TST results in induration of ≥5 mm or when another FDA-approved test indicates the presence of latent TB infection.
 (I)

 Induration of ≥5 mm with a TST (tuberculin skin test, commonly known as PPD) is considered a positive reaction in the HIV-infected population and warrants prophylaxis.
 In general, anergy testing is no longer recommended.21 See Mycobacterial Infections.

 D. Laboratory Screening for Sexually Transmitted Infections